Apple unveils its latest iPhone lineup amid Trump's trade war

 The new iPhones are the first to be released since President Donald Trump returned to the White House and unleashed a barrage of tariffs, in what his administration says is an attempt to bring overseas manufacturing back to the U.S. — a crusade that has thrust Apple CEO Tim Cook into the hot seat.

+The new devices come with a larger, 6.3-inch display and is powered by a new a A19 chip to help power Apple's AI features.
+The iPhone 17’s front camera has also been upgraded to have a wider field of view and new sensor, allowing you to take landscape photos without having to rotate your phone

-The new iPhones are still expected to be made in Apple's manufacturing hubs in China and India, much to the Trump administration's consternation.
+The new devices are still expected to be made in Apple's manufacturing hubs in China and India, much to the Trump administration's consternation.

 Both Trump and U.S. Commerce Secretary Howard Lutnick have repeatedly insisted that iPhones be made in the U.S. instead of overseas.
 It's an unrealistic demand that analysts say would take years to pull off and would result in a doubling, or even a tripling, of the iPhone's current average price of about $1,000.